babydreamsy94/STREAM-SUITE/README.md

 ---

-## Why Stream Suite Exists
+## Why StreamFolk Exists

-Stream Suite began as a small attendance-tracking system.
+StreamFolk began as a small attendance-tracking system.

 It was created after I realized that Twitch's standard viewer metrics did not always reflect how my streams actually felt.
 A broadcast could be active, social, and memorable because different people stopped by, chatted, followed, subscribed, cheered, gifted, or raided at different times.
 The final dashboard could still make that same stream appear disappointing when most of the attention was placed on average and peak viewers.

 Those numbers can be useful, but they do not tell the entire story of a community.

-Stream Suite was built to preserve more of that story.
+StreamFolk was built to preserve more of that story.
 Its purpose is not to manufacture a performance score or declare whether a stream was "good."
 Its purpose is to help the streamer understand who observably participated, how they interacted, and whether people returned over time.

 ---

 ## What Questions It Answers

-Depending on the enabled modules, Stream Suite can help answer questions such as:
+Depending on the enabled modules, StreamFolk can help answer questions such as:

 ### Attendance